rdowinton/doc.scrapinghub.com/portia.rst

 An item refers to a single item of data scraped from the target website.
 A common example of an item would be a product for sale on an e-commerce website.
 It's important to differentiate **item** and **item definition**; in Portia an item definition or item type refers to the schema of an item rather than the item itself.
 For example, ``book`` would be an item definition, and a specific book scraped from the website would be an item.
 An item definition consists of multiple fields, so using the example of a product you might have fields named ``name``, ``price``, ``manufacturer`` and so on.
 Annotations are used to extract data from the page into each of these fields.

 If you want to ensure that certain fields are extracted for an item, you can set the **Required** flag on a field which will discard an item if the field is missing.
-In many cases, it's possible to have fields whose value can differ on other pages despite being the same item.
-To ensure duplicate items with differing field values aren't seen as separate, you can enable **Vary** on the relevant fields and they will be ignored when evaluating whether the item is unique or not.
+Duplicate items are removed by default.
+In some cases you may have fields where the value can vary despite being the same item, in which case you can mark them as **Vary** which will ignore the field when checking for duplicates.
+It’s important to only use **Vary** when necessary, as misuse could easily lead to duplicate items being stored.
+The ``url`` field is a good example of where **Vary** is useful, as the same item may have multiple URLs.
+If the ``url`` field wasn’t marked as **Vary** each duplicate item would be seen as unique because its URL would be different.

 Creating a Portia Project
 =========================